blueacro/reefvolt-website/content/docs/dcbuddy/overview.md

 Skimmers and other DC pumps and loads in your aquarium with the DCBuddy.
 DCBuddy is compatible with 12V, 24V, 32V and 36V equipment.

-Works with Home Assistant.
-Per-port power control and current monitoring.
+DCBuddy works with Home Assistant directly as its powered by [ESPHome](https://esphome.io) firmware, which can be quickly customized by the end user and re-flashed.
+ESPHome firmware is mostly written in a delcarative style (no volumes of C, C++ or Python) meaning its easy to re-map or adjust features.

 Each DCBuddy can replace up to 7 AC-DC power adapters or bricks at one voltage (either 12V, 24, 32V or 36V) using one large, industrial power supply (power supply not included).

-The DCBuddy Split supports 4 outlets at the input voltage, and 3 outlets at a fixed 12V or 24V (configurable with a jumper).
+{{< alert context="info" text="The upcoming DCBuddy Split supports 4 outlets at the input
+voltage, and 3 outlets at a fixed 12V or 24V (configurable with a jumper)." />}}

 For example, the following equipment is well suited with DCBuddy:
 - DC pumps, such as Gyres, Vortechs, etc